 - Relevant articles about interesting cases

 - Supervision in developing differential diagnoses, problem oriented lists and care plans

 - Education regarding typical GI, liver and nutrition problems

 Our inpatient clinical service is distributed so the primary group of patients with hepatologic, gastrointestinal and nutritional problems are located at Children’s at Egleston.
-Inpatient consults referred by other subspecialty services and general pediatrics are also seen at Children’s at Egleston by the fellow and attending on the inpatient service.
+Inpatient consults referred by other subspecialty services and general pediatrics are also seen at Children’s at Egleston by the fellow and attending on inpatient service.

 Occasional consults are also seen at Children’s at Hughes Spalding while neonatal consults are seen at Grady Memorial Hospital and Crawford W. Long Hospital in the Neonatal Intensive Care Unit.